 Regretably Rhoda ended her days with dementia, unable to recall any of the wonderful times she had provided for so many Bollington folk.
 She is burried in her married name, Rhoda Broomhead, in Pott Shrigley churchyard.

 Below is a programme from an Old Time Dance, staged by Rhoda at the Conservative Club (which used to be on Adlington Road) in 1950.
 The programme mentions Rhoda’s dance partner, Eric Whitehurst.
+Eric was a local man who owned a fruit and vegetable shop on the corner of Oldham Street and High Street.
+A very smart man apparently.
 Interesting to note the printer, S.Braddock, who was based on High Street.
 The programme also mentions the regular Wednesday evening Old Time dance class, held at Brook House on Wellington Road.
 Click on the programme to enlarge it.

 We thank Graham Hibbert for the pictures, a collection of which he donated to the Discovery Centre .
 The information comes from Graham and a number of contributors to the Old Bollington page on Facebook and we thank them all.
 We also thank Edwina Wood, who made the dance programme available to us.